About this tool and your privacy

 Target audience

-Release date
+Release date and planned updates

 The initial version of the PTSD Treatment Decision Aid was released in April 2017 and updated in June 2017 to reflect changes to the 2017 PTSD Clinical Practice Guideline published by the Department of Veterans Affairs and Department of Defense.
 A substantially updated version was released in August 2025 to reflect the updated 2023 VA/DoD PTSD Clinical Practice Guideline.
+Major updates will be conducted when future VA/DoD Clinical Practice Guidelines are released.

 Comments?